astronomer/docs/software/configure-component-size-limits.md

 * the limit of pods in the namespace by one pod (ResourceQuota)

 ### Configure Deployment-level limits for individual pod sizes {#configure-max-pod-size}
-`astronomer.houston.config.deployments.maxPodAu` can be used to configure the maximum size any individual pod can be.
+You can use `astronomer.houston.config.deployments.maxPodAu` to configure the maximum size any individual pod can be.

 ```yaml
 astronomer: